 Coffea, commonly known as Coffee Plants, is a genus of flowering plants whose seeds, called Coffee Beans, are used to make various coffee beverages and products.
 They are shrubs or small trees native to tropical and southern Africa and tropical Asia.
 Coffee ranks as one of the world's most valuable and widely traded commodity crops.

-Considered to be among the easiest and hardiest of houseplants, Coffee Plant is great for both experienced or beginner gardeners.
-Not only is Coffee Plant care easy, but the plant itself is lovely and makes a wonderful addition to the home.
+Considered among the easiest and hardiest houseplants, Coffee Plant is great for experienced or beginner gardeners.
+Not only is Coffee Plant care easy, but the plant itself is lovely and makes a beautiful addition to the home.

 Growing Conditions and General Care

-Coffee Plants prefer bright, but indirect, light.
-This means that they should be placed near a window but not directly in the window itself.
+Coffee Plants prefer bright but indirect light.
+This means they should be placed near a window but not directly in the window itself.
 They also cannot take temperatures below freezing and will not do well in temperatures that stay consistently below 65°F (18°C).
-Keep them away from drafts in the winter.
+So keep them away from drafts in the winter.

-When growing Coffee Plants, the soil needs to stay moist, but not soaking wet.
-Also, make sure that both the soil and the pot your coffee plant is growing in has good drainage.
+When growing Coffee Plants, the soil needs to stay moist but not soaking wet.
+Also, make sure that the soil and the pot your coffee plant is growing in have good drainage.
 The humidity around the plant will need to stay high as well.
 Setting your Coffee Plant on a water-filled pebble tray will help with humidity.
 Like many houseplants, a coffee plant will need less water in the winter than in the summer.